dr-jts/crunchyblog/spatial-pgfs/index.md

 *image: top-level page?*

-The user interface allows listing the feature collections and functions exposed by the service out of the database.
+The user interface allows listing the feature collections and functions published by the service.
 The metadata for each collection and function can be displayed.

 ![collection metadata](pg_featureserv_coll_meta.png)